-The practice of Ayurveda medicine, with its roots in ancient Sanskrit sources, is believed to have started in Singapore in the late 19th-20th centuries.
-Ayurveda is a celebrated form of Indian medicine based on applied philosophy of “metaphysical fitness”, which comprises a holistic treatment aimed at restoring the natural balance of one’s body, mind and soul.
+The practice of Ayurveda medicine, with its roots in ancient Sanskrit sources, is believed to have started in Singapore in the late 19th-20th century.
+Ayurveda is a celebrated form of Indian medicine based on applied philosophy of “metaphysical fitness”, which comprises of a holistic treatment aimed at restoring the natural balance of one’s body, mind and soul.

 Ayurveda practitioners regard health to be the state of balance between mind, body and environment.
 Treatment and therapies are often focused on managing a person’s long-term ailments.

 Ayurveda uses medical formulations of plant, animal and mineral origins, while oils are also used as massage treatment as part of Ayurvedic therapy.

 Ayurveda originated from India and is practised in countries with Indian diaspora, such as Singapore.

 Ayurveda is widely practised by the Indian community in Singapore, and there has been increased awareness of the practice beyond the community.